Facebook agrees to settle Cambridge Analytica lawsuit

 The agreement was reached before a 20 September deadline for Meta CEO and Facebook founder Mark Zuckerberg to submit pre-trial depositions in the case.

-Now-former CEO Sheryl Sandberg, who announced she is leaving the company after 14 years earlier this year, also was likely to be deposed.
+Now-former COO Sheryl Sandberg, who announced she is leaving the company after 14 years earlier this year, also was likely to be deposed.

-The lawsuit followed 2018 reports that Cambridge Analytica paid Facebook app developers for access to roughly 87 million users’ account data, which was used to target users during the 2016 election in which Donald Trump was elected.
+A group of Facebook users sued the company following 2018 reports that Cambridge Analytica – with ties to Steve Bannon – paid Facebook app developers for access to roughly 87 million users’ account data, which was used to target and psychologically profile voters during the 2016 election in which Trump was elected president.

+Members of Congress grilled Mr Zuckerberg about the breach during marathon hearings, in which lawmakers pressed the platform about third-party data mining and the proliferation of dis- and misinformation and interference among political actors.

+The lawsuit asserted Facebook is both a “data broker and surveillance firm” as well as a social network.

 Register for free to continue reading